Sunday, July 14, 2024

 The Ultimate Rabbit Hole

 Yesterday someone on Reddit said they had just read their first Shakespeare play.
 To my surprise, it was Hamlet.
-Not that it play isn’t the greatest thing ever.
+Not that it isn’t the greatest thing ever.
 But it’s too long, dense in meaning, and full of subtext to be close to accessible.

 Talk about skipping the bunny trail.

 My advice: read something else by Shakespeare first.
 Then, if you are still up for a challenge, have at Hamlet.
-That way, you don’t risk putting yourself off the Bard of Avon by biting off more than you can chew.
+That way, you don’t risk putting yourself off the Bard by biting off more than you can chew.
 As the hero of our play says in Act I: “There are more things in Heaven and Earth, Horatio/Then are dreamt of in your philosophy.”

 The play is set in medieval Denmark, where its king just died.
 His son, Hamlet, is unhappy about this, as well as by the fact his mother married the king’s brother soon after.
 Now the brother is king.
 Hamlet knows something is rotten, only he can’t be sure what.
 His father’s ghost then appears to tell him his brother murdered him.